 Like any other type of medical insurance, stand-alone medical malpractice tail insurance can be complex to understand.
+As a medical professional, it is important you have the proper coverage to continue doing your work.
+Exposures from your previous practice could have a negative effect on your future career.
+Getting the right medical malpractice in place is essential to a healthy medical career.
 Speak with a professional agent to make sure you’re clear on your options.

 Many insurance terms and components of policies can be nearly undecipherable to the layperson, which is why many physicians turn to the expert advisors with Gallagher Healthcare.
 We have been helping physicians find the right medical malpractice insurance coverage since the 1980s, so we know the details of the business and can put that knowledge to work for you.
 We will explain any confusing policy language in easy-to-understand terms and explain your options, so you can make the most well-informed decision possible.

 If you would like to learn more about how we can help with a stand-alone medical malpractice tail policy or any other type of coverage, contact Gallagher Healthcare for more information and a free estimate.

 Updated on 6/7/18